awsdocs/amazon-kendra-developer-guide/doc_source/in-creating-faq.md

 ## Using your FAQ file<a name="using-faq-file"></a>

 After you store your FAQ input file in an Amazon S3 bucket, you use the console or the `CreateFaq` operation to put the questions and answers into your index\.
+If you want to update a FAQ, you need to delete the FAQ and create it again\.
+You use the `DeleteFaq` operation to delete a FAQ\.

 You must provide an IAM role that has access to the S3 bucket containing your source files\.
 You specify the role in the console or in the `RoleArn` parameter\.
 The following is an example of a program that adds a FAQ file to an index\.

 ------
 #### [ Python ]